Acquiring an Agent

 If included as a contingency in the A.O., the buyer will have the opportunity to conduct any professional inspection(s) that they deem necessary.
 Based on the results of the inspection(s), both sides will come to an agreement on what needs to rectified and what can be left as is.

-It is important to note that up until both parties go into contract, the seller is free to entertain any other offers that may come in.
-As such, it is in your best interest to complete all of your inspections in a timely and efficient fashion.
+It is important to note that up until both parties go into contract, you, as the seller, are free to entertain any other offers that may come in.
+As such, it is in the prospective buyer’s best interest to complete all of their inspections in a timely and efficient fashion.
 Not until this point can the process move forward to the drawing-up of a binding contract.

 Drawing Up the Contract

 Once the A.O. is finalized and agreed upon, a written Memorandum of Agreement is drawn up by the seller’s agent, which includes the terms of the A.O.
 This is then shared with the seller and buyer and their respective agents and attorneys.

 Based on the MoA, the seller’s attorney will draft a contract of sale to be delivered to the buyer’s attorney, together with legal documentation for the property, such as title deeds, survey reports, certificate of occupancy etc.